-Youths caught up in the thrill of criminality filled their arms with loot and fled into the night, the Daily Mail
+Youths caught up in the thrill of criminality filled their arms with loot and fled into the night, the Daily Mail, reported.

 In many areas, looters parked their cars in side streets, masked up into shopping areas and robbed as much as they could carry, the Mail said.